perticascatalin/Research/RelationalPROG/5_practice_report.md

 - expect: 5 2 6 7 1 9 3 4 8 10
 - pred:   6 2 5 7 1 9 3 4 8 10

+**Explanation**:

 #### 10.1.2 Longest Increasing Sequence

-**Description**: This task is one of the most simple dynamic programming examples, where the solution to a subproblem - longest sequence up to the ith element (best[i]) is computed based on the previously solved subproblems - longest sequences for 1st, 2nd,... (i-1)th elements (best[1..(i-1)]) provided their values are smaller.
+**Description**: Given a list of numbers, we are required to find the longest subset of numbers which are in increasing order given their initial positions.
+This task is one of the most simple dynamic programming examples, where the solution to a subproblem - longest sequence up to the ith element (best[i]) is computed based on the previously solved subproblems - longest sequences for 1st, 2nd,... (i-1)th elements (best[1..(i-1)]) provided their values are smaller.
 For this reason, this problem could also be viewed as a task where relational reasoning is required.

 **Input**: Array of N unique elements (integers) with values in the range [1,50].